GMiS Frequently Asked Questions

 You must scan all the transcripts into one document and then upload that single document.
 Scanned transcripts must be legible and uploaded as a PDF not as a photo.

-If the institution will not release the transcripts directly to you, there are several options: 1) They may email directly or use a clearinghouse to email the transcript to email@example.com.
-2) They may mail the transcript via mail.
-The transcripts should be sent to: Great Minds in STEM, ATTN: GMiS Scholars Program, 2465 Whittier Blvd, Suite 202, Montebello, CA 90640.
-The transcripts must be postmarked by April 1.
+If the institution will not release the transcripts directly to you, they may email directly or use a clearinghouse to email the transcript to email@example.com

 Yes.
 Please notify the institution to send the e-transcripts to Dr. Gary Cruz at firstname.lastname@example.org.